Religious response to assisted reproductive technology: Orthodox Judaism

 Within the Orthodox Jewish community the concept is debated as there is little precedent in traditional Jewish legal textual sources.
 Non-legal sources such as medrash and aggadah provide stories that have been used to draw conclusions regarding assisted reproductive technology by modern Jewish legal decisors.
 In general, traditional Judaism views medical intervention positively.
 Regarding assisted reproductive technology, the positive view of medicine is challenged by the Jewish religious legal system which has numerous laws regarding modesty and sexuality and a strong emphasis on verifiable lineage.

-In Orthodox Judaism, insemination with the husband’s sperm is permissible if the wife cannot become pregnant in any other way.
+In Orthodox Judaism, insemination with the husband's sperm is permissible if the wife cannot become pregnant in any other way.

-Regarding laws of sexuality, religious challenges include masturbation (which may be regarded as “seed wasting”), laws related to sexual activity and menstruation (niddah) and the specific laws regarding intercourse.
+Regarding laws of sexuality, religious challenges include masturbation (which may be regarded as "seed wasting"), laws related to sexual activity and menstruation (niddah) and the specific laws regarding intercourse.
 Additional issues arise regarding the restrictions of the Sabbath (Shabbat) and Jewish holidays.

 An additional major issue is that of establishing paternity and lineage.
-For a baby conceived naturally, the father’s identity is determined by a legal presumption (chazakah) of legitimacy: rov bi'ot achar ha'baal - a woman's sexual relations are assumed to be with her husband.
+For a baby conceived naturally, the father's identity is determined by a legal presumption (chazakah) of legitimacy: rov bi'ot achar ha'baal - a woman's sexual relations are assumed to be with her husband.
 Regarding an in vitro fertilization child, this assumption does not exist and as such Rabbi Eliezer Waldenberg (among others) requires an outside supervisor to positively identify the father.
 Doctors or laboratory workers present at the time of the fertility treatment are not considered supervisors due to a conflict of interest and their pre-occupation with their work.

 As such, supervisory services are required for all treatments involving lab manipulation or cryopreservation of sperm, ovum or embryos.

 While a range of views exist, both egg donation and surrogacy are permitted according to many Orthodox decisors, pending religious fertility supervision.
-(In Israel, the "Embryo Carrying Agreements Law" was formulated to ensure that surrogacy agreements between Jewish Israelis do not conflict with Jewish laws concerning incest and adultery and that the child born of the arrangement will be recognized as a Jew.)

 Those interested are recommended to contact their local Orthodox or Hasidic Rabbi, as these laws are obviously complicated, and as is customary.